carolineladouce/custom-progress-indicators/README.md

 # Custom Progress Indicators

 This is my implementation of the [Custom Animated Progress Bars](https://medium.com/@marina.sauca/custom-progress-bars-dc1c1c111751) tutorial by Marina Sauca (thanks Marina!).
-This project uses Swift.
+This project uses Swift, UIKit, Core Animation, and Core Graphics.

 ## My Changes

-In this exercise, I decided to build the project using UIKit instead of Storyboards.
+I decided to build the project programmatically instead of using Storyboards.
 Additionally, I added a button for users to increment and reset the progress indicators.

 ## What I learned